superFelix5000/visualizeData_nx/README.md

 ### Docker
 - run `nx build finance-frontend` for first building the frontend into the dist folder from which it is later copied to the docker container
 - run `docker compose up` for starting backend and frontend
-- run `docker compose up deno-api` for starting only the backend
 - run `docker compose up finance-frontend` for starting only the frontend